What is Video Analytics for CCTV?

 Behaviour Recognition

 The next stage examines how recognised objects behave within the scene.
-Behaviour recognition helps the system identify unusual actions that may indicate a threat or safety risk.
+Behaviour recognition analytics, fuelled by machine learning algorithms helps the system identify unusual actions that may indicate a threat or safety risk.

 Loitering in sensitive locations